 Generally, investigators and research staff may not perform functions for clinical trials that they are not otherwise eligible to perform for non-research purposes.
 Specific state licensing laws should be consulted if there is any question as to the appropriateness of an individual's functions in the context of a research study.
 For research conducted at Michigan performance sites, the following laws and regulations apply:

 - Health facility licensing laws (Article 17); and

 - Health facility licensing regulations.

-The Food and Drug Administration Modernization Act (FDAMA) and the Food and Drug Administration Amendments Act (FDAAA) mandate public registration of certain types of clinical trials.
+The Food and Drug Administration Modernization Act (FDAMA), the Food and Drug Administration Amendments Act (FDAAA), and NIH policy mandate public registration of certain types of clinical trials.
 Failure to comply with these legal requirements may result in administrative sanctions and civil penalties and, when applicable, withholding or even possible repayment of NIH funding.

 Researchers involved in clinical trials must consider who the responsible party is for the purposes of registration and results reporting.
 When an Investigational New Drug Application (IND) or Investigational Device Exemption (IDE) is involved, the IND-holder is the Responsible Party.
 In other cases, it is generally the initiator of the trial who controls the protocol.